robstoll/atrium/.github/CONTRIBUTING.md

 [slack](https://join.slack.com/atrium-kotlin/shared_invite/MTk4NTkyODg2OTI5LTE0OTc2NDAzOTQtYWYzMTlmNjAxOQ)
 and we will figure it out together :)

-## Your first code contribution
+## Your First Code Contribution
 Fantastic, thanks for your effort!
-Contact me on [slack](https://join.slack.com/atrium-kotlin/shared_invite/MTk4NTkyODg2OTI5LTE0OTc2NDAzOTQtYWYzMTlmNjAxOQ) whenever you need help to get up and running.
+Contact me on [slack](https://join.slack.com/atrium-kotlin/shared_invite/MTk4NTkyODg2OTI5LTE0OTc2NDAzOTQtYWYzMTlmNjAxOQ) whenever you need help to get up and running or create a pull request and prepend the title with `[NEED HELP]` and explain your problem in the description.

 Following a small guidance how I would start.

 1. Fork the repository to your repositories
 2. Use an IDE which supports Kotlin and gradle projects (I am currently using [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/))